Pamela Kola

-Pamela Kola was a Kenyan writer who is best known for her children's books about East African myths, legends, and fables.
+Pamela Kola is a Kenyan writer who is best known for her children's books about East African myths, legends, and fables.

 Biography

 Born in Kenya, Kola attended the University of Leeds, receiving a degree in Education.
 Kola ran a nursery in Nairobi.
 She collaborated with the East African Publishing House in the 1960s to produce a line of children's books.